avengineers/UseblocksUserday2025/chapters/05_x-as-code.md

 ## X-As-Code

-[ASPICE = Automotive Software Process Improvement and Capability Determination](https://vda-qmc.de/automotive-spice/) <!-- .element: class="fragment" data-fragment-index="1" -->
+... to fulfill the [Automotive Spice](https://vda-qmc.de/en/automotive-spice/) needs

 Note:
+<span style="color: grey;">*(Jochen)*</span>
-Now let's move on to our second challenge: A.SPICE
+Now let's move on to our second challenge: A.SPICE Traceability
 Lets see how it connects to "X-as-Code".

-<span style="color: grey;">*(click)*</span>

-The abbreviation A.SPICE stands for ...
+The abbreviation A.SPICE stands for **Automotive Software Process and Capability Determination**

 Sounds fancy, but it is essentially a process model that describes the development of software in the automotive industry.

-It is also a maturity model that defines maturity levels 0 to 5.

 These maturity levels are achieved through the fulfilment of process requirements and must be demonstrated by defined artifacts.

-I won't go into the maturity levels in detail, but I will go into the artefacts that need to be created.
+I won't go into the maturity levels in detail, but I will go into the artifacts that need to be created.

 --